rstudio/crosstalk/NOTES.md

 Does this actually solve any nontrivial problems?
 Can we be sure that at the time that this bind() call runs, both slider and choropleth exist, and we can get references to them?
 Do they even have IDs or handles that we can use??

+## High-level discrete selection API
+Selection is scoped to a group.
+"Discrete" as opposed to a range-selection.

+### Manipulation
+- A data point was clicked, toggle its selection
+- A set of data points was selected, use it to set (P0) or add/remove to (P2) or xor (P3) selection
+- Clear the selection

+### Linking
+- Tell me when the selection changes
+  - Tell me who made the changes